reda97dz/react-ts-vite-template/README.md

-# React TypeScript template with Vite
+# React TypeScript Dashboard with Vite and Mantine

 This is a [React](https://reactjs.org) + [TypeScript](https://www.typescriptlang.org/) boilerplate built with [Vite](https://vitejs.dev).